snehaheda/payments-library/REST-API-Docs/index.md

 * __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
 * __cardNumber__ The card number, as a string without any separators.
 Required.
 * __cardExpYear__ Two or four digit number representing the card's expiration year.
-Required. **(Peter please confirm usage of 4 digits.
-Also stripe documentation has it as non-mandatory for few countries, what's our behavior?)**
+Required.
 * __cardExpMonth__ Two digit number representing the card's expiration month.
 Required.
 * __cvv__ Card security code.
 Required.
 * __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
 Required.